-This Dressmaking course will teach you how to make your own unique clothes that fit perfectly.
+This Dressmaking course will teach you how to make your own clothes that fit perfectly.

 - How to choose an appropriate pattern for your level of ability,

 - Taking measurements, cutting and fitting the pattern, understanding pattern markings and instructions

 - Altering the pattern for a perfect fit

 - Sewing tips and techniques to achieve a professional finish

 A small class size (Maximum 5 students) ensures I’m able to give you lots of individual attention.
 Students work on their own choice of project, and I tailor your tuition accordingly.

 You’ll need to bring your own pattern, fabric, matching thread, plus any interfacing, zips/buttons etc which are required to complete your project.
 You’ll possibly also need calico for making mock-up of the pattern to check the fit, and pattern-making paper.
 Please bring a basic sewing kit of fabric shears, sharp embroidery scissors and pins.
 If you’d prefer to make clothes for your children instead of yourself, then you can do this here too.